andrewbuss/docker-mpd/README.md

-# narf-mpd
+# mpd-pulseaudio

-Docker image for running [MPD](http://www.musicpd.org/doc/user/) on music mounted from a host directory.
+Docker image for running [MPD](http://www.musicpd.org/doc/user/) on music mounted from a host directory, and streaming to a PulseAudio server

 ### Assumptions

 * You have music you'd like to serve with mpd available in a directory on your Docker host.
+* You want to stream the audio to a PulseAudio server on the network

 ### Usage

-MPD is configured to look in the `/opt/music` directory on the container for music to serve.
-You must mount your host directory on `/opt/music`
+MPD is configured to look in the `/music` directory on the container for music to serve.
+You must mount your host directory on `/music`

-To do so, run like:
+MPD will also save its data to `/mpd`, which may optionally be mounted

+Suggested use:

-`docker run -v /mnt/music:/opt/music -p 6600:6600 -p 8000:8000 -t narf/mpd`
+`docker run -de PULSE_SERVER=<server IP> -v /mnt/music:/opt/music:ro -p 6600:6600 -t andrewbuss/mpd-pulseaudio`

-...where `/mnt/music` is wherever you have music available on your host.
+...where `/mnt/music` is wherever you have music available on your host

-Since we've forwarded ports above, you'll be able to connect to MPD's web interface on your host at port 8000, and connect to MPD on your host at port 6600.

-MPD is configured to leave playlist, db, and state files in the `.mpd` directory on your host directory.
-In our example, it would leave files in `/mnt/music/.mpd`.